tillitis/tkey-verification/README.md

 The TKey is inserted into the provisioning workstation.

-`tkey-verification remote-sign` is run on the provisioning workstation to create a unique hash for a specific TKey (hash = sha256(udi,pubkey) and sign it with our vendor key by calling the signing service above.
+`tkey-verification remote-sign` is run on the provisioning workstation to retrieve the Unique Device Identifier (UDI), load the signer, and retrieve the public key.
+It sends it to the signing service above for a signature.

 `tkey-verification remote-sign` currently outputs a file in a directory `signatures/` which is named after the Unique Device